On p-adic haromonic Maass functions: Acknowledgements

 \section{Acknowledgements}

 This research was was supported by the National Science Foundation grant {DMS-1502390} and by the European Research Council under the European Union's Seventh Framework Programme (FP/2007-2013) / ERC Grant agreement n.
 335220 - AQSER.
-It was conducted during postdoctoral work at Princeton University and at the University of Cologne.
-The author thanks these institutions for their support, with special thanks to his postdoctoral advisors Professor ShouWu Zhang (Princeton) and Professor Kathrin Bringmann (Cologne).
+It was conducted during postdoctoral work at Princeton University and at the Universit\"at zu K\"oln.
+The author thanks these institutions for their support, with special thanks to his postdoctoral advisors Professor Shou Wu Zhang and Professor Kathrin Bringmann.

-The author is also grateful to Claudia Alfes and Luca Candelori for helpful discussions, and to Jonas Kaszian, Michael Mertens, Grant Molnar, and Michael Woodbury for their comments on earlier versions of this paper.
+The author is grateful to Claudia Alfes and Luca Candelori for comments and discussion on essential aspects of this work, and to Jonas Kaszian, Michael Mertens, Grant Molnar, and Michael Woodbury for their comments on earlier versions of this paper.
+The author would also like to thank the anonymous referee whose detailed comments have greatly improved the exposition of this paper.